weiland/mac-setup/readme.md

 ## Coming from an installed mac => new installtion

-* Make sure TimeMachine backup worked properly
+* Make sure TimeMachine backup did work properly
 * Restart and press `Commmand + Shift + R`
 * Use Recovery Disk to download and install new Mac OS
 * On first boot: Hold `Command + Option + P + R` to clear NVRAM